How would I benefit from this program?

 Scholars are expected to apply to a minimum of four approved masters or doctoral programs by December of their senior year.

 Scholars determine their own path once they leave UC Berkeley in pursuit of their personal and professional goals.
 This may include applying for professional programs, taking advantage of employment opportunities, or taking a gap year.
 We encourage all scholars to follow their passions; however, they must still apply to a minimum of four approved graduate programs.

 To support scholars in their graduate school applications, the SEED Scholars leadership team works with each student to explore graduate programs and universities that are a good fit for the student’s interests and career goals.
-We offer a GRE test preparation course, lend out GRE study guides, conduct mock interviews, and assist scholars with personal statements and recommendation letters.
+We offer GRE test prep, lend out GRE study guides, conduct mock interviews, and assist scholars with personal statements and recommendation letters.